seajee/wwwtemplate/README.md

 python3 -m http.server
 ```

-Then, you can open a web broser and connect to the local server.
+Then, you can open a web browser and connect to the local http server.